mikkoylen/domain-driven-ai/posts/more-material-is-not-better-context.md

 Ubiquitous language gives that world words it can use consistently.

 The work for us is to make sure those words still belong to the people who understand the domain.

+The work for us is to make sure those words still belong to the people who understand the domain.
+The work for us is to make sure those words still belong to the people who understand the domain.